Thinking About Adopting a Dog?

-- Pit bull type dogs can often have seasonal and/or food allergies that have costs to treat and manage.
+- Pit Bull Terriers can often have seasonal and/or food allergies that have costs to treat and manage.

 - They also need extra tough toys and chew treats because these dogs can often be extra tough on them.
 They need to be watched with their toys and treats to ensure they don't ingest solid objects that then must be removed surgically, which can easily happen with power chewers.

 Have you liked every single person you’ve ever met?
 Not likely.
 Not all dogs enjoy every other dog they meet.
 If your dog likes most other dogs they’ve met, they should be introduced to other dogs that you know are well-mannered and dog-appropriate in a supervised and controlled manner.
 BAPBR does not recommend taking your dog to dog parks.
 You don’t know the other dogs, you don’t know their guardians, nor how they will react to new situations or new dogs—for a breed that is already so closely watched by the public, it’s important to take extra precaution to not put your dog into a situation with too many unknown variables.
 Head over to our Dog Parks page to learn about why we never recommend the dog park for these dogs.